denniskniep/GQLRaider/README.md

 ## Develop

 ## Release
-A GitHub Release is triggered by AzureDevOps if a tag with the pattern "v*" is added
+A GitHub Release is triggered by AzureDevOps if commits are added to the branch `master`

-`git tag v1.0.0`

-`git push --tags`